samkush/devTinder/homework.md

 - use of regex in routes /a/, /.*fly$/
 - reading the query params in the routes
 - reading the dynamic routes
+- multiple route handlers and play with the code
+- next()
+- next function and errors along with the res.send()
+- app.use("/route", rH, [rH2,rH3], rH4, rh5)